Skip to main content

 Outdoor Areas

-The outdoor areas of the University’s campus are public forums, open on the same terms to any member of the campus community subject to reasonable time, place, and manner restrictions that are consistent with established principles of the First Amendment to the Constitution of the United States.
-Members of the campus community may engage in non-commercial expressive activity in any outdoor area of campus in accordance with published University policies establishing time, place, and manner restrictions.
-University policies regulating availability and use of campus outdoor areas are included in this policy.
+The outdoor areas of the University’s campus are designated public forums, open on the same terms to any ”Internal User” subject to reasonable time, place, and manner restrictions that are consistent with established principles of the First Amendment to the Constitution of the United States. ”Internal Users” may engage in non-commercial “Expressive Activity” in any outdoor area of campus in accordance with published University policies establishing time, place, and manner restrictions.

-The distribution of handbills shall be prohibited in those areas devoted primarily to instruction and study or at public events when the handbills are not related to the topic of the public event.
+”Leafleting” shall be prohibited in those areas devoted primarily to instruction and study or at public events when the materials are not related to the topic of the public event.

 Additional policies and guidelines that are not in conflict with this policy and that are consistent with First Amendment precedent shall be reviewed by the Board of Regents’ Governance Committee and filed with the President and Chief Executive Officer of the Board.